Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Formulations

+Define $z^{u,v,r,i}_{t}$ (decision variable) as the total number of onboard passengers in leg $(u,v,r,i)$ who board a vehicle that \textbf{had departed} from the terminal at time $t$.
 There are three types of constraints for the network flow description: 1) existing flow constraints, 2) vehicle capacity constraints, and 3) flow conservation constraints.

 \textbf{Existing flows constraints:} Although the path recommendations start at time $t=1$, there are passengers that already boarded the vehicles.
 Ignoring these existing flows may lead to an overestimation of the system's available capacity.
-To capture the existing onboard flows at $t=1$, we define the set of onboard flow indices as
+To capture the existing onboard flows at $t=1$, we define the set of all onboard flow indices at time $t=1$ as